-- 1. Building Inspectors will be a grade 74 and titled as such, without required certification levels. - 2.
-An applicant employed, who does not have a level I in the field we have asked for in the position vacancy notice, will be paid 2.5% below the minimum salary of the assigned pay grade until he/she does qualify at the level I, at which time they will move to the minimum salary of the assigned pay grade. - 3.
-A new hire employee with Probationary, Limited or Standard Level I in any area (Building, Mechanical, Electrical, Plumbing or Fire) salary may be negotiated with consideration of availability and years of service by the Department Head and approved by the City Manager. - 4.
-As employees obtain additional Level I, Level II or Level III certifications in any field, a 2.5% incentive increase will be authorized.
+- 1) Building Inspectors will be titled as such, without required certification levels. - 2) An applicant employed, who does not have a Level I in the field the City has asked for in the position vacancy notice, will be paid 2.5% below the minimum salary of the assigned pay grade until he/she does qualify at the Level I, at which time, not to exceed eighteen (18) months, they will move to the minimum salary of the assigned pay grade.
+If Level I certification is not completed within this timeframe, the employee shall be terminated. - 3) A new hire employee with Probationary, Limited or Standard Level I in any area (Building, Mechanical, Electrical, Plumbing or Fire) will be paid the minimum salary of the assigned pay grade. - 4) As employees obtain additional Level II or Level III certifications in any field, a 2.5% incentive increase will be authorized.

-Master Building Inspector will be a grade 76 and titled as such with a requirement of standard certification in 4 areas (4 Level III's in any of the 5 fields); increase in salary of 5% or minimum salary range; whichever is greater.
+Master Building Inspector will be titled as such with a requirement of standard certification in 4 areas (4 Level III's in any of the 5 fields); increase in salary of 10% or minimum salary range; whichever is greater.